GluuFederation/agama-pw/README.md

 ### Download the Project

-!!!
-Note
+> [!TIP]
- Skip this step if you use the Janssen Server TUI tool to configure this project.
-The TUI tool enables the download and adding of this project directly from the tool, as part of the `community projects` listing.
+> Skip this step if you use the Janssen Server TUI tool to
+> configure this project.
+The TUI tool enables the download and adding of this
+> project directly from the tool, as part of the `community projects` listing.

 The project is bundled as
 [.gama package](https://docs.jans.io/head/agama/gama-format/).